onera/Cassiopee/Post/doc/source/Post.rst

     ..
 A1.O0.D0

-    Compute an isosurface correponding to value val of field (using marching cubes).
+    Compute an isosurface corresponding to value val of field (using marching cubes).
 Resulting solution is always located in nodes.
     If vars (for ex: ['centers:F', 'G']) is given, extract only given variables.

     :param a: input data
     :type  a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param field: field name used in iso computation
     :type field: string
     :param val: value of field for extraction